 Section 1.1.
 Definition of Capital Asset.
-A capital asset is an asset that is tangible in nature; has a life that exceeds one year; of significant value (\$1,000 per unit or a lower amount designated by the board of directors); and reasonably identified and controlled through a physical inventory system.
+A capital asset is an asset that is tangible in nature; has a life that exceeds one year; of significant value (\$5,000 per unit)); and reasonably identified and controlled through a physical inventory system.
 Examples include: land, buildings, machinery, and furniture.